TessorNetwork/Fury/contrib/localnet/README.md

 Logs

 ```
-/build/node<N>/commercionetwork/commercionetwork.log
+/build/node<N>/tessornetwork/fury.log
 ```

 ## Add Node

-If you want add a new node you can start a new container of `commercionetworknode` with new configuration
+If you want add a new node you can start a new container of `furynode` with new configuration

 ### Compile binary